Boston Research Coordinators

 CLINICAL RESEARCH COORDINATOR I

-Randy joined the Multicultural Alzheimer’s Prevention Program as a Bilingual Clinical Research Coordinator in June of 2024.
+In June 2024, Randy began working as a Bilingual Clinical Research Coordinator with the MAPP Lab and currently supports the Boston Latino Aging Study (BLAST) on a part-time basis.
 He received his Bachelor of Science in Psychology with a concentration in Biological and Chemical sciences in 2023 from Northeastern University where he conducted research on child development and aggressive behaviors while working part time as a lifeguard with Northeastern Athletics.
 Randy has strong interests in clinical operations and data collection specializing in neurological disorders with the hope of attending medical school one day.
 In his free time, Randy enjoys strength training and cooking.

 Nadeshka Ramírez Pérez, BA